nsigustavo/groselha/README.rst

     </p>

-JPT-specific Behaviors
+Grosa-specific Behaviors
 ======================

-The behavior of Javascript Page Templates is almost completely described by the statements specifications.
-JPTs do, however, have a few additional features that are not described in the standards.
+The behavior of Groselha Page Templates is almost completely described by the statements specifications.
+Grosas do, however, have a few additional features that are not described in the standards.

 #TODO: